comprobo25/comprobo25.github.io/in-class/day02.md

 In robotics, we frequently need to express the position of various entities (e.g., obstacles, goal locations, other robots, walls, doorways, etc.).
 While we could express all of these positions in terms of the coordinate system world, in many situations this will be cumbersome.

 **Exercise:** Taking the Neato as an example, make a list of the coordinate systems that you feel would be convenient to define.
 For each coordinate system, define its origin and give a few examples of entities that would be natural to express in the coordinate system.
-TODO: more scaffolding

 ### base_link